 Section 1.
-Grievances by members relating to their rights and
+Grievances by members relating to their rights and duties under the Constitution and Policies of USOC or relating to any administrative action by USA Cycling or its Associations, may be filed with the Executive Director in writing and stating the basis of the action that substantially prejudices the rights of the member.
+The Executive Director shall respond to the grievance in a prompt and equitable manner by appointing either an investigator or a three-person committee to investigate the grievance.
+The investigator or committee shall provide its written recommendations to the Executive Director as soon as practicable.
+The Executive Director shall take such action deemed appropriate under the circumstances of the case and USA Cycling regulations.
 Section 2.
 For the purposes of this Policy, the meaning of the term member includes members of USA Cycling; persons participating in a bicycle race held under an USA Cycling or Association permit; affiliated organizations; and race promoters and their employees, independent contractors, and volunteers.